Setting up Canvas with Learning.com

 Using Canvas for Single Sign-On to Learning.com

-If you chose not to use Canvas as your LMS for Learning.com assignments, you can instead assign just the platform.learning.com external tool as an assignment.
-This will create an item in the students’ list that will launch Learning.com outside of Canvas.
+If you chose not to use Canvas as your LMS for Learning.com assignments, you can instead create an assignment with your key and secret.
+The launch url to use for that item is: https://platform.learning.com/LTI/Lms

 Using EasyTech Pre-tests